Aytixel/mad-rust/README.md

 On each system, it's recommended to run the driver in admin mode.
 Otherwise, it might cause some problems due to permissions.

+# Credit to

+The [enigo crate](https://github.com/enigo-rs/enigo) for the base of the tokenizer.